 We are all building a narrative.
 Every photograph we capture, every project we undertake, and every story we tell about ourselves is a sentence in that narrative.
 The crucial question, then, is one of origin: are we writing for an audience or for ourselves?
 Does joy spring from within our own hearts, or from the fleeting praise of strangers?

 A meaningful narrative is always built on an honest cause, not just a hunt for personal glory or outward validation.
-We see the alternative in soulless photography taken only for likes, and in application essays that read like a shallow list of accomplishments.
+We see the alternative in photography taken only for likes, and in application essays that read like a comprehensive list of accomplishments.
 They are scenes without a plot.

-The most powerful narratives, however, are fueled by an internal 'why.'
+The most powerful narratives, as I see, are fueled by an internal 'why.'
 They are born from genuine joy, a deep-seated curiosity, or a desire to connect.
 This is true whether you are behind a camera or writing about your life.
 To find that spark inside you is to truly own your story, and from there, to build a path with purpose.

 Ghent

-The fear of failure often produces mediocre work.
-It keeps an artist, whether photographer or writer, confined to their comfort zone—hesitant to attempt a bolder approach and unable to engage in honest self-critique.
+I think the fear of failure often produces mediocre or unsatisfactory work.
+It keeps a creator, whether photographer or writer, confined to their comfort zone, hesitant to attempt a different approach, and unable to engage in honest self-critique.
 It robs the process of its inherent joy and tangles the creator in the safety net of their own reputation.

-In photography and writing, failure is the raw material of growth.
+In photography, writing, and life in general, failure should be seen as the raw material of growth.
 Each attempt to capture complex reality in a frame or on a page is a step on an imperfect path, and these trials are its cobblestones.

-A distinction must be made, however: not all failures are equal.
-We should seek out 'intelligent failures'—the ones born from a bold hypothesis or a deliberate step into new territory.
-These are the well-chosen cobblestones, the risks that cost little but teach much, the stumbles that forge a more discerning eye.
+However, not all failures are equal.
+Intelligent failures—the ones born from a bold hypothesis or a deliberate step into new territory- are the well-chosen cobblestones.
+They are risks that cost little but teach much, stumbles that forge a more discerning eye.

 My materials are not to be reused without explicit approval.